falconboi12/falconboi12/README.md

 ### Design and Development of Laboratory-Scale Tornado Simulator

-A Project by BRNS under Associate Professor Dr. Arnab Sarkar
+A Project under Assistant Professor Dr. Basuraj Bhowmik

-*📅 Duration:*  Jan ’23-Mar ’23
+*📅 Duration:*  Jan ’23-Apr ’23

-*🔧 Description:*
+*Description:*

 - Orchestrated the creation of a cutting-edge tornado simulator for structural vulnerability testing.
 - Crafted an innovative approach utilizing guided airflow to induce a swirling effect, accurately mimicking tornado conditions.